Log in

 • Time-based: Set out an accurate and clear timescale for the objective

 Let’s say your company has a monthly sales goal of driving more new customers to your sales pipeline every month.
-Let’s run through some strategic sales goal examples using SMART objectives.
+Let’s run through some strategic sales goal examples using SMART objective examples in sales.

 • Specific: You might set a specific goal to get 100 new customers a month.
 If you divide that by your number of sales reps, it starts to paint a clearer picture of whether that number of customers is realistically achievable.